 The execution of arrest warrants from NV

 All warrants are directed at peace officers working with a law enforcement agency within the state of NV or elsewhere.
-Pursuant to NRS 171.118, there are no territorial limits imposed on arrest warrants which means that these orders can be served at any place within the state of Nevada.
+Pursuant to NRS 171.118, there are no territorial limits imposed on arrest warrants, meaning these orders can be served at any place within the state of Nevada.
 An order for detention is said to be executed only when arrests are made under its provisions, More than one arrest warrant can be issued on the basis of a single complaint or citation.
 However, a warrant will always be against a single person.

 Finding information on NV arrest warrants

-One way to look for details on outstanding warrants from the different geographical divisions of the state is to scour through the website of the local sheriff’s office.
-Some of the web pages that you can visit to find the most wanted criminals in the state are:
+One way to look for details on outstanding warrants from the different geographical divisions of the state is to scour the website of the local sheriff’s office.